Radio Africa

 It is with great sadness that I learnt of the death of Talibé Traoré, lead trumpeter of the orchestra Keletigui et ses Tambourinis.

 Talibé was one of the last great trumpeters of his generation.
-Guinean orchestras of the Syliphone era often featured a brass section, led by a sax or trumpet.
-Talibé originally played with the regional orchestra Télé Jazz, based in the town of Télimélé, and he was then recruited into the Keletigui et ses Tambourinis orchestra in the early 1970s.
-He features on their Syliphone vinyl release Le Rétour (SLP 55), with an acclaimed solo on "Maderi".
-He played alongside Kerfala Camara, Keletigui Traoré and Momo Wandel Soumah, the creme de la creme of brass musicians, during the period when the Tambourinis boasted the best (and the biggest) brass section in Guinea.
-He also played with the excellent orchestra Kaloum Star.
+He began his career with the group Télé Jazz, the regional orchestra of Télimélé in the Fouta Djallon highlands.
+In the early 1970s he was recruited into the orchestra Keletigui et ses Tambourinis and is featured on their Syliphone vinyl release Le Rétour (SLP 55).
+His solo on "Maderi" from the LP illustrates his skills and creativity, and drew wide acclaim.
+In the Tambourinis he played alongside Kerfala Camara, Keletigui Traoré and Momo Wandel Soumah, the creme de la creme of brass musicians, during the period when the Tambourinis boasted the best (and the biggest) brass section in Guinea.
+In later years he also played with the excellent orchestra Kaloum Star.

-His trumpet tone was bright and strident, it grabbed your attention, and he was still a powerful trumpeter when I last saw him play in 2008.
-His trumpet solos made the group swing.
+Talibé's trumpet tone was bright and strident, it really grabbed your attention.
+He was in his late 50s when I last saw him play in 2008, and he was still a powerful trumpeter whose solos made the group swing.

-Talibé provided a lot of assistance with the preparation for the Stern's "Keletigui et ses Tambourinis - The Syliphone years" CD, supplying translations for the songs and histories of the group.
-He was so very friendly and helpful, a gentleman, and his death is a tragedy.
+Talibé provided a lot of assistance with the preparation of the Stern's "Keletigui et ses Tambourinis - The Syliphone years" CD, supplying translations for the songs and histories of the group.
+He was so very friendly and helpful, a gentleman, and his early death was a tragedy.
 I offer my sincere condolences to his friends and family.

-Video footage of Talibé playing with Keletigui et ses Tambourinis can be viewed on YouTube, his solo on Temedi is outstanding - https://youtu.be/vjGASgFeHqw
+Video of Talibé playing with Keletigui et ses Tambourinis can be viewed on YouTube.
+His solo on "Temedi" is outstanding - https://youtu.be/vjGASgFeHqw